30 Jun “Too busy to improve?” – What chance of a ‘digital transformation’ of the NHS?

 Amid the mass of uncertainty, we can all agree that Covid-19 has driven home the importance of digital technology.
 This is certainly true of the NHS, where technology has become embedded at a rate that previously seemed impossible.

 But, while Covid-19 is on everyone’s minds, the ups and downs of recent months shouldn’t blind us to the longer-term challenges that the NHS faces.
-Driven by an aging population and an obesity epidemic, those challenges will be with us long after Covid has passed.
+Driven by an ageing population and an obesity epidemic, those challenges will be with us long after Covid has passed.
 The application of technology is key to meeting them.

 The NHS’s digital strategy has to be seen in this context.
 Covid-19 has given us glimpses of what a digital NHS will look like.